metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `mutate_digest` (Boolean) MutateDigest enables replacement of image tags with digests.
 Defaults to true.
 - `repository` (String) Repository is an optional alternate OCI repository to use for image signatures and attestations that match this rule.
 If specified Repository will override the default OCI image repository configured for the installation.
 The repository can also be overridden per Attestor or Attestation.
 - `required` (Boolean) Required validates that images are verified i.e. have matched passed a signature or attestation check.
+- `skip_image_references` (List of String) SkipImageReferences is a list of matching image reference patterns that should be skipped.
+At least one pattern in the list must match the image for the rule to be skipped.
+Each image reference consists of a registry address (defaults to docker.io), repository, image, and tag (defaults to latest).
+Wildcards ('*' and '?') are allowed.
+See: https://kubernetes.io/docs/concepts/containers/images.
 - `type` (String) Type specifies the method of signature validation.
 The allowed options are Cosign and Notary.
 By default Cosign is used if a type is not specified.
 - `use_cache` (Boolean) UseCache enables caching of image verify responses for this rule
 - `verify_digest` (Boolean) VerifyDigest validates that images have a digest.